blainesmith33/blainesmith33/README.md

 # Blaine Smith

-Builder of systems for human capability, governance, knowledge continuity, and AI-augmented execution.

 > Helping people see clearly enough to exercise agency.

+Transforming observations into knowledge, knowledge into decisions, and decisions into meaningful action.

 ## Mission